 Indeed, my forecasts were true and modern fashion now takes stylistic concepts beyond - careful: do not mix modern fashion with "what one sees in Instagram" ... -, to create an aesthetic as wide as the types of women one can find.

 Whenever I give a course about style or advise a client in the atelier, I obviously start with the basics: Regardless of the body we may have, the goal is always based on making it look as the hourglass shape.
-This is a basic principle there is not much room to other concepts - I will talk about this issue later, in other posts about style, focused on specific advice about the types of body we have.
+This is a basic principle of all life and that there is not much room to flee - and on this issue I will talk later, in other posts of styling focused on specific advice on the types of body we have.

 In modern fashion, what's actually going beyond such a “dogmatic and squared” concept is the way to achieve it.
 When I say that we must look like the hourglass shape, it does not mean that it is a shape with the standard measurements of any model, nor does it mean a standard hourglass.